FluxKraken/Kraken-Templates/README.md

 ## Command Syntax

+### Security warning

+> **WARNING:** This feature can execute arbitrary shell commands on your machine.
-- ***WARNING:*** This feature is not secure.
-Never run a template from an untrusted source without inspecting it first!!!
+> Never run a template from an untrusted source without inspecting it first.

 The Jinja2 syntax has been extended to allow a shell command to be executed.
 In this case the output of the command is substituted for the placeholder.